JanLahmann/RasQberry/documentation/RasQberry_Demos.md

 You can turn the bloch sphere itself and view it from different angle.

 * **Stop**<br/>
-You can exit fullscreen-mode by clicking the icon again.
+You can exit fullscreen-mode by clicking the icon in the top right again.
 Now you can exit the demo by closing the window.

 The Bloch Sphere demo is based on https://github.com/JavaFXpert/grok-bloch by James Weaver.<br/>